IM-Suryakant-Kumar/PrimeNumber/README.md

 Determine if your bithday is prime

-validation of input
+Validation of input

-validate birth-date
+Validate birth-date

 ## Preview